 BSOS Alumni Chapter Board Immediate Past President

 Ilana Cohen currently works at the U.S. Department of Health & Human Services, Centers for Medicare & Medicaid Services (CMS), Center for Medicare & Medicaid Innovation (CMMI) where she is the Opioid Policy lead and also works as a Project Officer for an Integrated Care for Kids Model in Medicaid and CHIP.
 Previously she worked at the Center for Consumer Information and Insurance Oversight (CCIIO) within CMS where she worked on policy and regulatory matters with regard to the implementation of the Affordable Care Act.
 Ilana began working on national healthcare policy changes with the Obama transition team and congressional offices to assist with the drafting of the Medicaid provisions of the Affordable Care Act (known as "Obamacare").
 In 1998 she received a citation from the College Park Scholars Program in Science, Technology, and Society and in 2000 she graduated from the University of Maryland with a degree in Psychology.
 She earned her law degree cum laude from the University of Baltimore School of Law in 2003.
-In 2014 she was appointed by Montgomery County Executive Isiah Leggett to the Montgomery County Commission on Health.
-Ilana is a single mom of a 13 year old girl.
+In 2014 she was appointed by Montgomery County Executive Isiah Leggett to the Montgomery County Commission on Health and served a 3 year term in this capacity.
+Ilana is a single mom of a 14 year old basketball loving girl.
 They both enjoy playing and watching sports, and attending Terp athletic events.
 Go Terps!

 Brandon Cole '01 (GEOG)

-Principal Cyber Security Analyst - U.S. Army Product Manager Information Warfare
+Principal Cyber Security Analyst - U.S. Army - Information Warfare